nawabahmadreshi/documentation/pages/features/journeys.md

 ## Prioritizing Journeys

-The Journeys Priority View allows you to set the priority of overlapping Journeys.
+The Journeys Priority View allows you to set the priority of multiple Journeys when they may be **overlapping**. **Overlapping** is when a single person is eligible to see multiple Journeys.
+You can prioritize the Journey that should show ahead of any others.

 {% example title="Prioritizing Journeys" %}